 Virtual Volunteer Fairs

 Register for one of our upcoming fairs by clicking the links or calling 800.272.3900.

 Walk to End Alzheimer’s ®

 Do you want to use your talents to advance the fight against Alzheimer's?
 Join one of our Planning Committees.
 Each year, we walk in Brooklyn, Queens, Staten Island and Manhattan and YOU could be a part of helping us make a big impact in your community.
 Experience in networking, sponsorship, recruitment and event planning is a plus, but not required.
 Email firstname.lastname@example.org for more information on how you can get involved.

-Assist our Advocacy Manager with outreach and public policy goals with local, state and national officials.
+Help our Advocacy team achieve outreach and public policy goals at the local, state and national levels.

 Email: Ian Magerkurth

 Help us reach the communities you care!
 Volunteers can get involved with community education, support groups and social engagement programs as well as administrative office activities, including data management, materials fulfillment and marketing.
 To learn more visit the Program Volunteer Community.

 Volunteers participate in a variety of ways with special events including helping out on day-of-event tasks and being on the committees that assist with planning logistics, securing sponsorship, preparing packets, making calls, and working on recruitment.
 Email: Lucy DeNardo